gzuidhof/zarr.js/docs/getting-started/remote-data.md

 ```

 ## Good to know
-Zarr.js is an early-stage project, use this in production at your own risk.
+Zarr.js is fairly stable, but still using this in production is at your own risk.
 Some notes on supported operations:

-* #### Setting data on remote stores
-  The current `HTTPStore` implementation for setting data is experimental and untested. *(contributions are welcome!)*
-It uses `PUT`.

 * #### Support for compressors and filters
 Only `zlib`, `gzip`, and `blosc` compressors are supported at this point.
-No other compressors or filters are supported yet - they just need to be implemented in [`numcodecs.js`](https://github.com/manzt/numcodecs.js) *(contributions are welcome)*.
+No other compressors or filters are supported yet - they need to be implemented in [`numcodecs.js`](https://github.com/manzt/numcodecs.js) *(contributions are welcome)*.

 * #### int64 support
   int64 support in browsers is tricky.
 Because all numbers are internally represented as floating point numbers, whole numbers larger than `2^53-1` can not be reliably represented. `BigInt` and `BigInt64Array` solve this, but they are [not supported in every modern browser](https://caniuse.com/#search=BigInt64Array) yet (in particular Edge and Safari).
-For maximum compatability save yourself some hassle and try to avoid int64/uint64 zarr arrays.
+For maximum compatibility save yourself some hassle and try to avoid int64/uint64 zarr arrays.

 * #### Ordering
 ~Only `C` order zarr arrays (default for numpy/zarr) are supported right now..~